 Modern jackets are tougher than they look, thanks to the advent of ripstop fabrics.
 However, like all outdoor kit, down garments get their fair share of abuse.
 If your jacket develops a hole from abrasion or a flying campfire spark, or gets caught on a rock or tree branch, it’s important to deal with the damage quickly and minimise down leakage.
 When considering how to look after a down jacket, the key is not to lose too much precious fill.

 The old standby for a quick field repair is duct tape or gaffer tape.
 This is normally a pretty effective solution, if not the most elegant way to patch it up.
 A better solution is a specialist weatherproof repair tape, like McNett Gear Aid Tenacious Tape, Gorilla Clear Repair Tape or Stormsure Tuff Tape.
 All are relatively inexpensive, widely available and well worth adding to your ‘just in case’ repair kit.
 They come in clear PVC as well as black or coloured nylon and ripstop nylon, which makes it easier to match to different fabrics.
-These work on tears in all sorts of gear too, from tents to hiking pants.
+These work on tears in all sorts of gear too, from tents to your best hiking pants.

 How to look after a down jacket: professional repairs